emilyOberH/C-programming/README.md

     Lab 12:
   1) Program reads binary file "numbers.bin" and displays the numbers stored in it as integers, as well as the sum and average of them.

+  2) Program lets user write n integers into the binary file "mynumbers.bin". n is givin by the user.
+Program then displays the contents of the file.